sidhantpanda/node-discord-logger/README.md

 # Node Discord Logger
-Send logs to Discord from your NodeJS application
+Send logs to Discord from your NodeJS application.

 ### Installation
 ```